portrait of CG Matou

 Christelle is a member of the Production Designers Collective, an organization made up of 1300 Production Designers across 35 countries dedicated to mutual support through sharing knowledge, encouragement and experience.
-She has taught Design|Film Production at NYU Tisch School of the Arts and continues to be a regular mentor.
+She has taught Design | Film Production at NYU Tisch School of the Arts and strives to remain a mentor to recent graduates.

-Christelle’s Film credits as Costume Designer include A Lullaby To Love, Confidence, Splashes of Dye, and Kashmir.
+Christelle’s Film credits as Costume Designer include A Lullaby to Love, Confidence, Splashes of Dye, and Kashmir.
 Christelle’s work for Stage includes Theatre, Concerts, Dance productions and Opera such as The Glimmerglass Festival’s productions of Mozart’s The Magic Flute, Verdi’s Il Trovatore, Offenbach’s Songbird (La Périchole).Christelle designed the costumes for the Nashville Symphony new opera The Jonah People: A Legacy of Struggle and Triumph composed by Hannibal Lokumbe.

 Represented by PARADIGM